 Some characters in Happy Tree Friends are prone to "flipping" errors, such as Russell the otter's hook hand/eye patch, Nutty's lazy eye and Lumpy's inverted antler, which change from side to side even within the same scene.
 They also tend to give Toothy the "normal" buck teeth the other characters have instead of his trademark huge, gapped ones.
+More dramatic errors sometimes happen as well, usually in the older shorts.

 In one scene in "Flippin' Burgers", they managed to attach Cuddles' arms to his cheeksfor two seconds.